-Now, when I face these overwhelming moments at home, I pause for a moment, erase the irrelevant sights and sounds, and then re-focus my attention on only what is necessary to the task at hand.
+Now, when I face these overwhelming moments at home, I pause for a moment, erase the irrelevant sights and sounds, BREATHE, remind myself that ultimately things are okay, and then re-focus my attention on only what is necessary to the task at hand.
 Doing this creates a lot of space and silence inside of me where I can process and respond, rather than become overwhelmed and react.

-I overheard something my Teacher said to one of the other students toward the end of our 3-Year Training.
+I once overheard something Swami Niranjan said to one of the other students toward the end of our 3-Year Training.
 He said something to the effect that, "no matter how many children you have, at the end of the day take 10 minutes to just sit quietly by yourself.
 Just you.
 Not as a mother, a wife, a sister, a daughter, or friend, and not as whatever you do in your professional life or anything else.
 Just you.”

 There is really so much more to say about Mouna, and now I realize that I will probably reflect more on the subject in future articles.
 Silence is the birthplace of so many beautiful experiences, like inspiration, creativity, intuition, epiphany, insight and inner healing.
 Silence is far from emptiness.
 Silence is pregnant, positive, intelligent, dynamic, potential, healing.
 It is the space where we reflect, digest, and let go of, our daily experiences.
 It is the space where learning occurs.
 Silence is us.